Skip to content Skip to navigation

 Symptoms & Signs

-Climacodon causes a spongy, white trunk rot of deciduous hardwoods in forest and landscape settings.
-The fungus primarily invades trunk wounds or frost cracks but can also colonize branch stubs.
-Symptoms of infection on sugar maple may include bulges and swollen sections of the lower trunk, especially at co-dominant leader unions.
+Climacodon causes a spongy, white trunk rot of deciduous hardwoods in both forests and managed landscapes.
+The fungus primarily invades upper trunk wounds or frost cracks but can also colonize branch stubs.
+When codominant canopy leaders are present, the union with the main trunk is often an infection point.
+Basal trunk wounds may also serve as infection points.
+Symptoms of infection on sugar maple may include bulges and swollen sections of the lower trunk, especially at codominant leader unions.
 More often, no observable symptoms are present and the only indication of the disease are the large, annual fruiting bodies produced by Climacodon.
-These mushrooms consist of many, shelf-like layers that are cream-colored to pale yellow when fresh, becoming discolored (greenish-brown to black) with age.
-They can persist on trees for many weeks in late summer and early autumn but do not survive into the following year.
-The underside consists of small spines or teeth, which bear the fungal spores, hence the common name northern tooth fungus.
-When fruiting bodies are visible, a significant decay column will have developed above and below.
-Spores are dispersed on local air currents to infect nearby trees.
+These mushrooms consist of many, shelf-like layers that are cream-colored to pale yellow when fresh, becoming grey-brown with age.
+They can persist on infected trees for many weeks and typically form in late summer to early autumn (mid-August to mid-September).
+The underside of the mushroom consists of numerous small spines or teeth, which bear the fungal spores, hence the common name northern tooth fungus.
+The decay column can extend up to 4 m (13 ft.) above visible mushrooms and 1.5 m (5 ft.) below.
+Spores are wind-dispersed to infect nearby, susceptible trees.

 Management